-For amounts greater than \$50,000 but not greater than \$500,000: Each proposed Insured Person must answer the health question(s) on the Scotia Business Loan Protection application.
-If the proposed Insured answers "NO" to the health question(s), coverage is approved and no further action is required; otherwise, the application will be reviewed by the Insurer.
+If the Insurance Coverage Amount is greater than \$50,000, each proposed Insured Person must answer health question(s).
+If the answer(s) to the health question(s) is 'NO', and the Insurance Coverage Amount is not greater than \$500,000, then coverage is approved and no further action is necessary; otherwise, further review of the application and approval by the Insurer is required before coverage will begin.